emonson/SamVis/README.md

 when you pull changes to the repository.

-This config also lets you set the port number used for the IPCA visualizations in `HTTP` and the simulated path visualizations in the `path` directory.
+This config also lets you set the port number used for the IPCA visualizations in `IPCA` and the simulated path visualizations in the `path` directory.
 The `ipca_web_dir` and `path_web_dir` variables should reflect the symlink name you set up in your Sites directory.
 See the "Symlink to project path" section below.
-In that example the variables would be set as `SamVis/path` and `SamVis/HTTP` respectively.
+In that example the variables would be set as `SamVis/path` and `SamVis/IPCA` respectively.
 Also see below for the reverse proxy setup instructions.

 Additionally, you use the `server_conf.json` file to set the path to the data